 The ABLE Conservative Investment Option seeks to provide current income and some growth by investing in a portfolio of mutual funds intended to produce an overall investment exposure of approximately 20% equities and 80% fixed income.
-Overall, there's a small amount of risk and limited appreciation potential, designed for a shorter investment period.
+Overall, there's a smaller amount of risk and limited appreciation potential compared to the other Investment Options.
+This investment option is designed for a shorter investment period.